Expeditions

 • Rhine Expedition 2023

-The topics: Biodiversity and the ecological footprint of humans in bodies of water with an e-DANN research project.
-Many German water bodies are in a catastrophic state and only ten percent meet the strict ecological requirements of the European Water Framework Directive.
-The discharges from industry, which are still permitted, can quickly lead to dead zones for fish and other creatures in the event of low water levels caused by climate change.
+Many German water bodies are in a catastrophic state and only 10% meet the strict ecological requirements of the European Water Framework Directive.
+Industrial discharges which are still permitted, can quickly lead to dead zones for fish and other creatures in the event of low water levels caused by climate change.
 The water quality of Germany's longest river, the Rhine, reached its lowest point in the 1970s.
 Thanks to dedicated people and environmental measures, much has changed since then.
-The ALDEBARAN expedition investigated the current state of the Rhine's pollutant load and biodiversity and the impact of human activity.
+The ALDEBARAN expedition investigated the current state of the Rhine's pollution levels, its biodiversity and the impact of human activity on the river.

 • ElbeExpedition 2022